chrisarg0/Go-Dutch/README.md

 - Optional: set the billField as the first responder to maximize efficiency
 - Optional: added a custom reminder to tip your waiter

-Had some trouble with these features:
-- overriding the standard clear button with my own image
-- adding a comma when a number exceeds 3 characters
-- setting a default tip value that is not the the 0 index of the segmented control
-- begrudgingly had some trouble formatting the Launch Image

 Walkthrough of all user stories:

 <img src='Go_Dutch_Demo.gif' title='Demo' width='' alt='Demo' />